A24 (formerly A24 Films) is still pretty much the new kid on the block as far as movie production companies are concerned.

 In the 1890s, young Ephraim Winslow (played by Robert Pattinson) arrives at an isolated lighthouse to serve as a temporary "wickie."
 His only companion is the eccentric ye-olde-sailor-speaking lighthouse keeper, who drinks too much and leaves all the bad jobs to Ephraim.

-Robert Eggers' indie horror is a take on Edgar Allan Poe's unfinished poem "The Light-House" and truly a wonder to behold.
+Robert Eggers's indie horror is a take on Edgar Allan Poe's unfinished poem "The Light-House," and it's truly a wonder to behold.

 1. Moonlight (2016)

-We're not just putting Moonlight in the number one spot because it won Best Picture—it's genuinely the best film to come out in 2016.
+I'm not just putting Moonlight in the number one spot because it won Best Picture.
+It's genuinely one of the best films to come out since the turn of the millennium.